9. Emergency Repair Environment

 Option 3 restores a backup selected from a list of backup files found in /data/backup.
 If the backup is stored on another medium, it must be first copied to the /data/backup directory, using for example the rescue shell (option 4).
 For details about backup and restoring, see Section 6, “Backup and Restoring”.

 Option 4 starts a rescue shell (bash).
-It provides the environment for emergency maintenance of a computer with non-bootable Kernun installations.
+It provides the environment for emergency maintenance of a computer with non-bootable Kernun UTM installations.
 The rescue shell (as well as the whole standalone installer) runs in a custom FreeBSD environment.
-The standard Kernun kernel is used.
+The standard Kernun UTM kernel is used.
 The root file system is mounted from the installation medium and is therefore read-only.
 A read-write RAM disk for temporary data is mounted under /tmp, symlinked also from /var/tmp.
 The standard size of the RAM disk is 32 MB.
 It can be resized using option 6 of the installer main menu.

 Warning